“Instead you ought to say, “If the Lord wills, we shall live and do this or that.”

 The mature Christian keeps a constant dependence on the will of God for his life.
 He understands that God’s providence upsets all our schemes and throws us into confusion.
 He knows God always has the last word.

-If an architect of a building had one plan and the builder had another, the result would be a mess.
-God is the Architect of our lives and we build our lives around God’s plan, not our plan.
-God’s plan for us is perfect because He planed it from eternity.
+If an architect of a building had one plan and the builder had another, the result would be messy.
+God is the Architect of our lives, and we build our lives around God’s plan, not our plan.
+God’s plan for us is perfect because He planned it from eternity.

 Nothing can happen to us apart from God’s will.
 If I fall ill, I know that it is in God’s plan.
 If I fall short of some goal, God has a design in this.
 There is great solace in the providence of God because we know that God works all things together for our good.

 Ro 8:28, “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”